karol7krawczyk/golang-log-monitor/README.md

 - [License](#license)

 ## Overview
-This application is designed to monitor log files and broadcast updates over WebSocket to connected clients.
+This application monitors log files and broadcasts messages over WebSocket to connected clients.
+The application acts as a proxy server that directs log files, e.g. from Docker to the web browser.
 It includes a web server to serve static files and handle WebSocket connections, a file system watcher to monitor changes in log files, and basic authentication for security.

 ## Features
 - Accessing the Web Interface: Open a web browser and navigate to http://localhost:8080 (or the host and port specified in monitor_config.ini).